Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 Join a community that does distributed denial of service against scam websites.

 Slogan: Watch scammers die!
-Emoji Icon: ☠️  - In the list, when the scammer die the icon changes to skull and crossbones.
+Emoji Icon: ☠️  - In the list, when the scammer dies the icon changes to skull and crossbones.

 You load a little program on your computer and you join a large community, then you watch spammers and scammers die.